Do qubits dream of entangled sheep? Quantum measurement without classical output: Agency in the quantum world

 The usual quantum information processing paradigm involves classical inputs and outputs.
-In a sampling-problem for example the input is a classical description of some quantum circuit ending with a sequence of binary measurements, and the output is a string of bits that represents a sample from the probability distribution for the measurement outcomes.
+In a sampling problem for example, the input is a classical description of some quantum circuit ending with a sequence of binary measurements, and the output is a string of bits that represents a sample from the probability distribution for the measurement outcomes.
 This picture is certainly realistic, but it can be modified in a quantum internet scenario where quantum computers are directly connected to quantum sensors that feed a quantum state as the input for a computation.
-These computers could interact with other quantum computers through quantum communication channels, so that they only share quantum information.
-If perfect quantum communication networks were available we would expect most of the communication between quantum computers to involve no classical results (see Fig. \ref{fig:networks}).
-Quantum states generated by one computer could then be used to make decisions about which circuit to encode on other computers, resulting in an entanglement of circuits \cite{Chiribella_2019}.
-Classical results would only appear when these computers interact with us. \footnote{ and perhaps never if certain science fiction scenarios turn out to be correct.}
+These computers could interact with other quantum computers through quantum interconnects, so that they only share quantum information.
+If perfect quantum communication networks were available, we would expect most of the communication between quantum computers to involve no classical results (see Fig. \ref{fig:networks}).
+Quantum states generated by one computer could then be used to make decisions about which circuit to encode on other computers.
+While, most circuits are realized presently with classical control parameters, quantum controls have been used to run superpositions of circuits \cite{Chiribella_2019, Rubino2021, pang2023experimental}.
+Quantum computers communicating in this way would have entangled circuits and classical results would only appear when these computers interact with us. \footnote{ and perhaps never if certain science fiction scenarios turn out to be correct.} Such communication would allow many small quantum computing nodes to be joined together into a single distributed quantum computer.